 Just east of the He Ara Kotahi bridge in Palmerston North runs a beautiful glow in the dark walkway along the southern bank of the Manawatū River.
-This 3 meter wide asphalt path, enjoyed by joggers and cyclists, showcases one of many endless possibilities of designs that you can achieve when using AGT™ Fine Glow Sand.
+This 3 meter wide asphalt path, enjoyed by joggers and cyclists, showcases one of many endless possibilities of designs that you can achieve when using AGT™ Resin Glow Sand.

-The Fine Glow Sand absorbs UV light during the day and releases it at night.
+The Resin Glow Sand absorbs UV light during the day and releases it at night.
 The pattern displayed here was designed by local Māori iwi (tribe) Rangitāne, which includes a taniko pattern inspired by the border of a cloak.
 This glowing pattern symbolizes protection of the land much travelled in earlier times between Turitea and Te Motu o Poutoa alongside the river.

 The glow in the dark path is very bright and long lasting.
 It is particularly powerful following sunset, when most of the patrons use the path.